 Blender has a flexible Python controlled interface.
 Layout, colors, size and even fonts can be adjusted.
 You can use hundreds of add-ons by the community or create your own using Blender’s accessible Python API.
 Well, blender definitely has a learning curve and its not efficient for beginners.

 9. DaVinci Resolve 15 (Windows, MacOS, Linux)

 DaVinci Resolve 15 is one of the most professional editing and color grading software that is even used in Hollywood movies.
 The free version lacks multi-user collaboration, apart from that it has every feature that the paid version offers.
 Davinci Resolve 15 can be used for professional offline and online editing, color correction, audio post-production, and 3D visual effects.

 It is worth noting that, using DaVinci Resolve requires training which can be accessed from various online sources including YouTube tutorials.
 The new Fusion effects in DaVinci Resolve offer vector paint, rotoscoping, 3D particle systems, tracking, and stabilization.
 Overall Davinci resolve is an all in one editor that can easily edit an entire feature film.

 Hitfilm Express is another free of cost professional video editing software.
 The software is completely free but the paid add-ons enhance the overall experience.
 Hitfilm Express offers combined timelines, personalizable workstation, mask editing, composite shot enhancements, and audio hard limiter.

 Overall, Hitfilm Express can be used as a video editor, audio editor, 3D animation tool, and accurate color grading tool.

-So these were the ten best video-editing software that will enhance the quality of your visual content.
-Do share any other best free video editor that you use in the comments section below.
+So these were the 10 best video editing software that will enhance the quality of your visual content.
+Do share any other free video editor that you use in the comments section below.